 In an emergency, the large leadership team and staff of the church were slow to react and therefore ineffective.
 The real leader was the young man who simply reacted to the need at hand.
 He did not wait for authorisation, but he took the initiative.

 This story comes from an excellent book by Max DePree.
 “Leadership is an Art.”
+The author calls the spontaneous initiative of the young paramedic “Roving Leadership”.

 The church also had hierarchical leadership.

 Hierarchical leaders must encourage and make room for initiative.
 Roving leaders must be celebrated.
-In fact many hierarchical leaders frown on initiative.
+In fact, many hierarchical leaders frown on initiative.
 They micromanage their organisations and do not allow roving leadership to function at all.

-In the New Testament we see how believers took major initiatives as they were led by the Holy Spirit.
+In the New Testament, we see how believers took major initiatives as they were led by the Holy Spirit.

 Now those who had been scattered by the persecution in connection with Stephen travelled as far as Phoenicia, Cyprus and Antioch, telling the message only to Jews.